ipfabric/docs/docs/IP_Fabric_GUI/Discovery_Snapshot.md

 - Connectivity issues that had occurred during the retrieval of the snapshot.

 A network snapshot is a fully functional software copy of your network, including all configuration and state data.
-It enables to retrieve historical information, to follow network state changes, analyze connectivity issues, and more.
+It enables to retrieve historical information, to follow network state changes, analyze connectivity issues and more.

 Information about the network displayed in IP Fabric corresponds to the network snapshot selected in the Snapshot selector drop-down menu in the top left corner of the Main User Interface.